killexams free Adwords-fundamentals test prep with exam dumps

 Course Outline:

-The Google Advertising Fundamentals test is designed to assess professionals' knowledge and understanding of the basic concepts and principles of online advertising using Google AdWords.
+The Google Advertising Fundamentals exam is designed to assess professionals' knowledge and understanding of the basic concepts and principles of online advertising using Google AdWords.
 The course covers the following topics:

 1. Introduction to Online Advertising